20221020/Team6_AI-assistant/README.md

 - The application's ability to classify the user's condition and offer appropriate services contributes to enhancing driver safety and reducing the occurrence of accidents associated with various risky driving behaviors.

+## System Desing (Project Overview)
+- As illustrated in the diagram, the service delivery process involves capturing images, diagnosing the driver's state, confirming the state, and providing suitable services.
+To ensure the efficiency of the artificial intelligence (AI) model and the minimal data requirements for the application's operation, a channel-wise stacking technique is employed, where five photos are stacked as input data.
+Convolutional Neural Network (CNN)-based models are utilized for the AI models, and after training with TensorFlow, they are converted to TensorFlow Lite for mobile usage.
+- By monitoring the driver, their condition can be classified based on their driving behavior.
+To ensure accurate service provision and confirm the driver's intention, a voice-based reconfirmation process was implemented.
+During this phase, the application retrieves the name provided during the initial setup and uses it to address the driver.
+For instance, it may say, "Mr. OOO, are you currently feeling drowsy?"
+This approach effectively captures the driver's attention and alerts them to any abnormal behavior.
+- Lastly, once the driver's condition is confirmed, appropriate services can be provided.
+This comprehensive process ensures accurate assessment and personalized assistance, enhancing the effectiveness of the application in promoting driver safety

+## Data